andrew-andrushchenko/Walleria/README.md

 # Walleria
 ![Walleria](screenshots/Walleria.png)

 A simple and beautiful Material You photo client for Android powered by [Unsplash](https://unsplash.com).
-This is an **unofficial** application, exploring the feasibility of some conceptions is the goal of this project.
+This is an **unofficial** application.
+The goal of this project is to explore the feasibility of some conceptions.

-If you like this project or inspired by any ideas of this project, please star it without any hesitation.
+If you like this project or are inspired by any ideas implemented here, please rate it without any hesitation.
 Also, feel free to suggest something or contribute 😊.
 # About
 The Internet's source of freely-usable images.
 Powered by creators everywhere.